JaneliaSciComp/ossi-website/astro-tutorial/README.md

 - For each *optional* variable, if you do not wish to provide a value, delete the entire entry.

 - **For "tag" variables:**
     - Tags are used to allow website visitors to filter displayed projects.
-The current tag categories and options are provided in the project template.
+The current tag categories and example options are provided in the project template.
     - Delete any tags provided in the project template that don't apply to your project.
 Keep relevant tags inside the square brackets, separated by commas.
     - If you feel there is an additional tag category (the variable name to the left of the colon) or an individual tag option within an existing category (the values in the square brackets to the right of the colon) required to describe your project, please feel free to add it - this will be considered as part of your submitted pull request.
 <br/>